dsidirop/aspnet-core-dummy-two-factor-authentication/README.md

 2. dotnet restore

-3. Open your IDE and build/run the solution
+3. Open your .Net5.x-aware IDE of choice and build/run the solution

 ## Project Overview